melezhik/outthentic/README.md

     | Bash             | variable | os   | get a name of OS distribution     |
     +------------------+-----------------------------------------------------+

+## Meta stories

+Meta stories are special type of swat stories.

+The essential property of meta story is it has no scenario file at all:

+    # foo/bar story
+    mkdir foo/bar

+    # it's a meta story
+    touch foo/bar/meta.txt

+Placing a special `meta.txt' file into story directory makes that story a meta.

+You may live \`meta.txt' empty file or add some useful description to be printed  when story is executed:

+    nano foo/bar/meta.txt

+        This is my cool story.
+        Take a look at this!

+How one could use meta stories?

+Meta stories are just _containers_ for other downstream stories.
+Usually one defines some downstream stories call inside meta story's hook file:

+    nano foo/bar/hook.pm

+        run_story( '/story1' );
+        run_story( '/story2' );

+Meta stories are very similar to upstream stories with redefined, with the only exclusion that as meta story has no scenario file there is no need for redefining a stdout.

+Meta stories can be also called as downstream stories.

 ## Ignore unsuccessful story code

 Every story is a script gets executed and thus returning an exit code.
 If exit code is bad (!=0)